cockroachdb/docs/cockroachcloud/client-certs-dedicated.md

 </section>
 <section class="filter-content" markdown="1" data-scope="tf">

-To delete the client CA cert on a cluster, remove the `cockroach_client_ca_cert` resource from your terraform configuration, then run `terraform apply`.
+To delete the client CA cert on a cluster, remove the `cockroach_client_ca_cert` resource from your Terraform template, then run `terraform apply`.
 </section>

 ## Authenticate a SQL client to a {{ site.data.products.dedicated }} cluster

 To use certificate authentication for a SQL client, you must include the filepaths to the client's private key and public certificate.
-The public certificate must be signed by a certificate authority (CA) who's public certificate is configured to be trusted by the cluster.
-Refer to [Upload a certificate authority (CA) certificate for a {{ site.data.products.dedicated }} cluster](#upload-a-certificate-authority-ca-certificate-for-a-cockroachdb-dedicated-cluster)
+The public certificate must be signed by a CA that the cluster has been configured to trust.
+Refer to [Upload a certificate authority (CA) certificate for a {{ site.data.products.dedicated }} cluster](#upload-a-certificate-authority-ca-certificate-for-a-cockroachdb-dedicated-cluster).

-1. From your cluster's overview page, `https://cockroachlabs.cloud/cluster/{ your cluster ID }`, click on the **Connect** button.
+1. From your cluster's overview page, `https://cockroachlabs.cloud/cluster/{ your cluster ID }`, click the **Connect** button.

-1. Execute the command listed under **Download CA Cert** to download the required public certificate.
-This is used by your client to verify the identity of the cluster.
+1. Copy the command listed under **Download CA Cert** and run it locally to download the required public certificate, which your client will use to verify the identity of the cluster.

 1. Obtain your choice of connection string or CLI connection command for your cluster from the UI.
 This connection string is designed for password authentication and must be modified.